zenkavi/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am a postdoctoral scholar at Caltech working with [Antonio Rangel](http://www.hss.caltech.edu/people/antonio-rangel).
 I received my PhD from Stanford where I worked with [Russell Poldrack](https://profiles.stanford.edu/russell-poldrack).
-I study the neural correlates of decision-making, particularly decisions that involve self-regulation.
+I study the neural correlates of decision-making, particularly decisions that involve self-control.
 My work has a strong emphasis on methodological rigor and reproducibility.
 To this end I investigate the psychometric properties of measures in the field and build statistical models for neuroimaging data that account for the brain's network structure.
-I work with open-source tools and share my code and data.